The Rights and Duties of Mother and Father

 - HFS 3416E, (Rescission of Voluntary Acknowledgment of Paternity and/or Denial of Parentage).

 But before signing any VAP, consult with a lawyer to understand the consequences of doing so.
-This is because within sixty days, one can only fairly readily rescind the VAP, but only easily if it’s within this tight time frame.
-If one is rescinding the VAP, one has to properly follow all of the requirements for it to be of legal significance.
+This is because within sixty days, one can only fairly readily rescind the VAP.
+But, one can only do so if it’s within this 60-day period.
+To rescind the VAP, one must properly follow all of the requirements for the court to recognize the document.

 What is the Putative Father Registry?

-To keep from potentially forfeiting parental rights, a father should register his claim for paternity within 30 days after the child’s birth.
+To keep from potentially forfeiting parental rights, a father has the right to register his claim for paternity within 30 days after the child’s birth.
 See: https://www.putativefather.org/index.aspx

 May a father bring court proceedings for “custody” of the child?

-Of course, so long as you understand that the word “custody” is no longer part of the law.
-But a father can seek to be named the parent with the majority of the parenting time.
-There is no gender bias in favor of the mother.
-The allocation of parenting time and parental responsibilities are determined on what is in the best interest of the child.
-The same underlying law generally applies regarding what had been referred to as custody — the provisions of the Illinois Marriage and Dissolution of Marriage Act.
+Of course.
+But understand that the word “custody” is no longer part of the law.
+That means that a father can seek to be named the parent with the majority of the parenting time.
+Illinois has no gender bias in favor of the mother.
+The allocation of parenting time and parental responsibilities are determined consistent with the child’s best interest.
+The same law generally applies regarding what had been referred to as custody — the provisions of the Illinois Marriage and Dissolution of Marriage Act.

 Is a father of a child born outside of a marriage entitled to “parenting time” (visitation)?